RonghaiHe/notes_vitepress/docs/Control/Optimal_Control/3linearTimeOptimalControl.md

   Thus $(x^1(t) + 1)^2 + (x^2(t))^2\equiv r_2^2$, for some radius $r_2$, and motion lies on a circle with center $(-1, 0)$, as illustrated.
   <img src="/control_om3_3_3_traj_1.JPG" alt="traj when alpha=-1" width="50%" align="center">

-In summary, to get to the origin we must switch our control $\alpha(\cdot)$ back and forth between the values $\pm 1$, causing the trajectory to switch between lying on circles centered at (±1, 0).
+In summary, to get to the origin we must switch our control $\alpha(\cdot)$ back and forth between the values $\pm 1$, causing the trajectory to switch between lying on circles centered at $(\pm 1, 0)$.
 The switches occur each π units of time.

 <img src="/control_om3_3_4_control.JPG" alt="contolled dynamics" width="50%" align="center">